Last recorded sale

 Last sold price

-Also see the other state of this book:
+Check out the other states and collectibles of this book: